Work Positive CI

 Welcome & Introduction

-The Health and Safety Authority (HSA) and the Health & Safety Executive for Northern Ireland (HSENI) in conjunction with six organisations in Northern Ireland and the Republic of Ireland have jointly piloted the Work Positive resource pack.
-This is a stress audit tool which can be used to assist organisations in meeting the requirements of the Health and Safety Executive‘s (HSE UK) Management Standards for Work-Related Stress.
+The Health and Safety Authority (HSA) and the State Claims Agency (SCA) in conjunction with some emergency services organisations and the Critical Incident Stress Management Network (CISM) have jointly piloted and launched the updated (2017) Work Positive CI website.
+This is a stress audit tool which can be used to assist organisations in meeting the requirements of the Health and Safety Authority's Risk Assessment for psychosocial hazards requirement - including work-related stress.

-By fully implementing the Management Standards you will be able to demonstrate that you have addressed this difficult issue in your work place.
+By fully implementing the Management Standards you will be able to demonstrate that you have acknowledged, identified and addressed this difficult issue in your work place.

 Back to Top

 Work Positive is a comprehensive risk management process that incorporates a risk assessment covering the major causal factors associated with workplace stress.
-It was originally developed by Health Scotland and the Health and Safety Authority (HSA, Ireland) to help organisations identify the potential causes of stress at work in line with requirements under the requirement to prevent accidents and illness at work under the Health, Safety and Welfare at Work Act 2005 (then the 1989 Act) and the Management of Health and Safety at Work (NI) Regulations 2000.
+It was originally developed by Health Scotland and the Health and Safety Authority (HSA, Ireland) to help organisations identify the potential causes of stress at work in line with requirements under the requirement to prevent accidents and illness at work under the Health, Safety and Welfare at Work Act 2005 (then the 1989 Act).

 Back to Top